Compare IPTV Subscription Plans

 Secondary keywords: Six Nations ITV, Six Nations BBC, S4C Welsh rugby, Six Nations free, Six Nations on demand

 Round one of the 2026 Six Nations kicks off on the first weekend of February — France in Paris on the Friday night, Scotland v England at Murrayfield on the Saturday tea-time slot, Ireland v Wales in the Sunday afternoon Aviva fixture.
 Three nations, three broadcasters' worth of split coverage, and one of the few major sporting tournaments left in the UK that you can still watch end-to-end without paying a streaming subscription.
 The Six Nations sits inside the BBC and ITV free-to-air rights agreement that runs through the current cycle, with S4C carrying Welsh-language coverage of Wales matches alongside the English-language broadcast.
-This piece walks through where every match is on, how the catch-up windows work, what the Welsh-language route actually delivers, and the legal nuance for any UK resident watching while abroad.
+This piece walks through where every match is on, how the catch-up windows work, what the Welsh-language route actually delivers, and the legal nuance for any UK resident watching while abroad — everything you need to rugby championship online 2026 with zero guesswork.

 The Six Nations rights deal in plain terms #